We are a family run, independent coffee house. Post lockdown the shop is run by myself and Svet only.

-Our single-origin beans are blended to a bespoke mix, a recipe tweaked and refined over many years, then roasted to our specifications.
+Our coffee blend consists of single-origin beans, blended to a bespoke mix, a recipe tweaked and refined over many years, then roasted to our specifications.

 We also offer loose leaf teas, tisanes, fresh vegetable and fruit juices and sugar free hot chocolate.

 I have many years experience as a barrista and chef, working in Sydney, Melbourne and Prague.
 And, of course, Manchester.
 I designed and launched Fuel cafe bar in Withington, running it for its first six years, before emigrating to Sydney.
 While at Fuel, I also opened Kaleida (now Matt & Phreds), a live music venue in Tib St in Manchester’s celebrated Northern Quarter.